casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

 ## Step 6: Try the Demo

-You can access the frontend application through your browser.
-If you are not logged in, you will see a login button.
-Click on it, and you will be redirected to the Casdoor login page.
+Open the frontend in a browser.
+When not logged in, a login button is shown; clicking it redirects to the Casdoor login page.

 If you visit your root page,
 ![welcome](/img/integration/java/spring_security/spring_security_filter_welcome.png)